tmdautov/frontend-interview-cheatsheet/README.md

 4. `Layout phase`. geometry phase where browsers calculate the position of every element
 5. `Painting phase`.
 The browser uses a render tree to paint or display pixels currently within your viewport
 6. `Repainting phase`: if we change the DOM tree, the browser must repaint the affected regions

+### Difference between `var`, `let`, `const`

+In JavaScript, `var`, `let`, and `const` are all used to declare variables, but they differ in their scope, hoisting, and reassignment capabilities.
+There are key differences:

+- Difference in scope:
+  - `var` is function or globally scoped,
+  -  `let` and `const` are block-scoped
+- Difference in redeclaration and reassignment:
+  - `var` allows redeclaration and reassignment.
+  - `let` allows reassignment but not redeclaration in the same scope.
+  - `const` does not allow reassignment or redeclaration.
+- Difference in hoisting:
+  - Variables declared with `var` are hoisted and can be accessed before their declaration (with `undefined` value)
+  - Variables declared with `let` and `const` are also hoisted to the top of their block, but they should not be initialized.
+Accessing them before the declaration results in a `ReferenceError` (Temporal Dead Zone).